A Blueprint for Success

 Tips for a Successful PhD Application

-Regardless of location or discipline, your application will almost certainly include certain elements, such as a personal statement, transcripts, copies of your previous degrees and letters of recommendation.
+Regardless of location or discipline, your application will almost certainly include a personal statement, transcripts, copies of your previous degrees and letters of recommendation.

 1. Apply broadly, but only if you’re really interested

-Many people when applying to college send out dozens of applications, including ones to universities they aren't particularly interested in attending.
-While at undergraduate level these 'safety' schools might be a good idea in order to guarantee you'll get an education (although there's also an argument for taking another year out to improve your grades and reapply), at the graduate level this isn't necessarily the best strategy.
+When applying to college many people send out dozens of applications, including ones to universities they aren't even particularly interested in attending.
+While at undergraduate level these 'safety' schools might be a good idea in order to guarantee you'll get an education (although there's also an argument for taking another year out to improve your grades and reapplying), at the graduate level this isn't necessarily the best strategy.

-Yes, applying to only your two dream departments is an extreme gamble, but it's probably better to put your all into applying to those places, as well as maybe one or two other backups you'd still be happy to attend, in order to give your most important applications your all.
-That way you can put your full heart into your applications, which will shine through and likely help land you a spot in the program of your dreams.
+Yes, applying to only your two dream departments is an extreme gamble, but it's probably better to put your all into applying to those places, as well as maybe one or two backups you'd still be happy to attend, in order to ensure your most important applications get the lion's share of your attention and time.
+That way you can really put your heart into your applications, which will shine through and likely help land you a spot in the program of your dreams.
 Moreover, if you’re actually interested in a program at the outset, you’re much more likely to be able to maintain that momentum and ultimately work your way through to a completed dissertation.
-If you attend a school you don't particularly like, and especially if your program isn't exactly what you wanted to do, you may find yourself getting demotivated later down the line, and a PhD is big jump up in terms of work quantity and self-discipline than even a Master's degree.
+If you attend a school you don't particularly like, and especially if your program isn't exactly what you wanted to do, you may find yourself getting demotivated down the line, and a PhD is big jump up in terms of work quantity and self-discipline than even a Master's degree.

 2. Spend ample time on your dissertation proposal

 Although a thoroughly researched dissertation proposal is a key component of many applications, it remains conspicuously absent from others.
-Yet, whether you are asked to include a 10-page proposal or simply a paragraph highlighting your specific interests, this description is often the crux of what separates an admitted PhD candidate from one who is left wondering why he was rejected.
+Yet, whether you are asked to include a 10-page proposal or simply a paragraph highlighting your specific interests, this description is often the crux of what separates an admitted PhD candidate from one who is left wondering why they were rejected.

 The proposal you write in your application will possibly have little to do with the research you will actually conduct - many change their research several times over the first few months, and your tutor will help you narrow down and improve your topic.
-That being said, the clarity of focus you have in your proposal, along with the reasons you give for wanting to work with specific professors, can make all the difference in terms of being accepted to a given program.
+That being said, the clarity of focus you have in your proposal, along with the reasons you give for wanting to work with specific professors, can make all the difference.
 So don't be fooled into writing off the thesis proposal element of your application because you know your research topic will change anyway.
 Instead, use this as a chance to show how passionate and committed you are to your discipline while also showing off your great writing, research and organizational skills, as well as showing that you're familiar with the research interests of your chosen tutors.
 Speaking of which...

 3. Familiarize yourself with the professors you’d like to work with